 The book includes many leadership examples including Maxwell’s personal experiences, sportsmen, corporate leaders, US presidents, and leaders of social causes.
 Some of the real stories and case studies include those of Mother Teresa, Abraham Lincoln, Theodore Roosevelt, Harriet Tubman, George W Bush, Herb Lance Armstrong, Martin Luther King Jr, Nelson Mandela, Mahatma Ghandi, Jim Sinegal, and Ray Kroc.

-After each chapter, Maxwell provides several tips on how to apply the leadership law in your life, as well as a leadership evaluation/ assessment in Appendix A. In The 21 Irrefutable Laws of Leadership summary bundle, we’ve distilled some of these tips and recommended actions – do grab a copy to review and apply all 21 laws easily.
-You can also get a copy of book, The 21 Irrefutable Laws of Leadership from Amazon.
+After each chapter, Maxwell provides several tips on how to apply the leadership law in your life, as well as a leadership evaluation/ assessment in Appendix A. Do get a copy of book or our full summary bundle, for more detailed tips and recommended actions.